Doris Doscher

 Doris Doscher (January 24, 1882 – March 9, 1970) was an American actress and model who appeared in the movie The Birth of a Race (1915), playing the role of "Eve."
 She posed as Liberty for the Standing Liberty quarter (1916–1930) by Hermon Atkins MacNeil.
 She was also the model for the Pulitzer Fountain of Abundance by Karl Bitter (completed by Isidore Konti and Karl Gruppe in 1915) in front of the Plaza Hotel in New York City.
 Though often attributed to model Audrey Munson, Doscher wrote "I worked with Carl [sic] Bitter as the original model for the measurements and modeling of the body...
 Audrey Munson modeled a few days just for the head."
 Doscher does not mention modeling for Konti upon continuation, and given how similar Bitter's plaster and Konti's finished bronze are, the final sculpture is likely a composite of both models.

 The plaster model for Karl Bitter's Abundance, worked on until his death on April 9, 1915.
 Doscher's body was the basis for this model.

 Career

 Isidore Konti's completed Abundance in the Pulitzer Fountain at the Plaza Hotel in New York.

 Doscher was a silent film actress who later acted under the name Doris Doree.
-Doscher wed Dr. H. William Baum, a physical therapist, who had offices at 130 West 42nd Street (Manhattan).
-When she was chosen by MacNeil to pose for the quarter, she exemplified the highest type of American womanhood.
+Doscher wed Dr. H. William Baum, a physical therapist, who had offices at 130 West 42nd Street.
+When she was chosen by MacNeil to pose for the quarter, she exemplified the "highest type of American womanhood".
 After her career as a professional model, she worked as a newspaper columnist and a radio broadcaster.
 Beginning in the late 1920s, Doscher wrote a daily column on health and beauty for the New York World.
 She lectured for years on similar topics.